 Brown Foundation Service Learning Program

-2018 NYLC Service Learning Conference Scholarship awardees are Sue Heidel, Academy of the Sacred Heart, Craig Howat, St. Charles Parish Satellite Center, Karen Hebert, St. Paul’s High School and Sarah Westfall, Louise S. McGehee School.
-Congratulations to the National Youth Council scholarship applicants.
-They will be attending the March 11-13, 2018 Service Learning Conference in St. Paul, MN. sponsored by www.nylc.org.
+2018 NYLC Service Learning Conference Scholarship awardees are Sue Heidel, Academy of the Sacred Heart; Craig Howat, St. Charles Parish Satellite Center; Karen Hebert, St. Paul’s High School; Sarah Westfall, Louise S. McGehee School; and Jason Madere, Principal of Harry M. Hurst Middle School in St. Charles Parish.
+Congratulations to the National Youth Council scholarship applicants!
+They will be attending the March 11-13, 2018 Service Learning Conference in St. Paul, MN sponsored by www.nylc.org.

 The Brown Foundation Service Learning Program offers funds to schools via Service Learning Awards for a class, grades K-12, to link learning and intentional service to their community through an identified Service Partner.
 Funds are awarded at the annual Service Learning Event in September.

 SERVICE LEARNING is a simple teaching method designed to help students learn.